 My friend Susan B used to keep her cigarettes wrapped in newspaper, secured with rubber bands and sealed in a sandwich bag.
 It took her 3 minutes to get one out.
-When I laughed, she said, “Quit as often as you can for as long as you can.”
+When I laughed, she said that her gimmick made her think about whether she really wanted a cigarette or not.
+She said, “Quit as often as you can, for as long as you can.”
 I thought, “when I quit I’m just going to do it, no gimmicks.”
 Susan quit smoking decades ahead of me.

 - Pledge in increments of time that you can succeed at.
-20 minutes will get you through a craving; a few hours will get you through an event where you used to smoke.
+3 minutes will get you through an urge, 20 minutes will get you through a craving; a few hours will get you through an event where you used to smoke.

-- A pledge by definition is made to someone or something else.
+- A pledge is a promise made to something bigger than yourself, and it is powerful.
 I still pledge.

 14. Review your list of reasons for quitting every day.
 Know your milestones and count them down.
 Don’t have a list?
 The wall is to your left . . .